Xunino/Seq2SeqWithTransformer/README.md

 Implementation of [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf).
 This library is part of our
 project: Building an AI library with ProtonX.

-In this paper, the authors used `Transformer` model, it's `Atteion Mechanism`

 ## Architecture Image

 <p align="center">